-Job loss and overborrowing have left some Toronto area and Ottawa homeowners in dire straits.
+Job loss and overborrowing have left some Ontario homeowners in dire straits.
 While banks and credit unions can be generous by foregoing payments for up to six months, that debt still accumulates.

 Once interest-only payments cease, any amount you deferred will be added to your mortgage principal.
 Your payments could go up, opening the door to a fraudulent mortgage deal.

-Signing for private mortgages allows the lender to put their name on the title.
+Easy credit may signal a deal is too good to be true.
+Signing for private mortgages, or any mortgage, allows a lender to put their name on your property title.
 You could be forced into mortgage default by an unscrupulous lender, who can use the title to sell or refinance your home.